 When it comes to food, Taiwan is one of our favorite countries to visit.
-The food is cheap, the choices are endless, and the local dishes are delicious.
+Taiwanese food is delicious, the choices are endless, and Taiwanese street food is cheap and plentiful.
 And at the center of it all is Taipei.

-Ren and I have explored the local Taiwanese cuisine in nearly every major city in the country and Taipei is easily our favorite.
-Which isn’t surprising considering it’s the capital of Taiwan and one of its biggest cities.
-Like any metropolis, everything just seems better there.
+Ren and I have explored the local cuisine in nearly every major city in the country and Taipei is easily our favorite, which isn’t surprising considering it’s the capital of Taiwan and one of its biggest cities.
+Like any metropolis, the food in Taipei is just better.

-Step into one of its night markets and you’ll see immediately what a food-obsessed city this is.
+Step into one of its many night markets and you’ll realize what a food-obsessed city this is.
 With so much good food to be had, having dinner at a night market can often be confusing.
 It’s so hard to choose!

-Night markets are such a major part of the Taiwanese experience that eating street food at Shilin or Raohe night markets is every bit as important as visiting the observatory of Taipei 101.
+Taiwanese night markets are such a major part of the Taipei experience that eating street food at Shilin or Raohe night markets is every bit as important as visiting the observatory of Taipei 101.

-If you’re traveling to Taipei and want to experience the best local food, then this food guide will point you in the right direction.
-It’ll show you where to have some of the best examples of core Taiwanese dishes like lu rou fan, shabu shabu, beef noodle soup, Taiwanese breakfast, and more.
+If you’re visiting Taipei and want to experience the best Taiwanese food, then this Taipei food guide will point you in the right direction.
+It’ll tell you where to go to have the best food in Taipei, to have the tastiest examples of core Taiwanese dishes like lu rou fan, shabu shabu, beef noodle soup, Taiwanese breakfast, and more.

-As with all our food guides, we strive to find only the best local food so every restaurant, stall, or night market we suggest has been carefully vetted by us, either through local recommendations, trusted food blogs, the Michelin Guide, or crowd review websites.
+As with all our food guides, we strive to find only the best local food so every Taipei restaurant, stall, or night market we suggest has been carefully vetted by us, either through local recommendations, Taipei food blogs, the Michelin Guide, or crowd review websites.

 Save This on Pinterest!